ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcPy/Map-Automation.md

 ```
 The active basemap has been renamed.

 The `activeMap` property is read only.
-So, we cannot use `arcpy` to chan
+So, we cannot use `arcpy` to change which map is active.

+Notice that the catalog pane has a Map folder.
+Here we have the two mpas.
+There is a me

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODA4MzI5NzY5LDMzNDU0NTczLDQ5MDY5Nz
-AyNSwtMTI1MTY1NTgwMywxNjA1OTA4NzA2LDY2NDM0NjcxMiwt
-MjAxNzkwNDkzMV19
+eyJoaXN0b3J5IjpbLTE2NzEyMzU3NTEsMzM0NTQ1NzMsNDkwNj
+k3MDI1LC0xMjUxNjU1ODAzLDE2MDU5MDg3MDYsNjY0MzQ2NzEy
+LC0yMDE3OTA0OTMxXX0=
 -->